Vietnam: Biodiversity

 As the country is located within the Indomalayan realm, Vietnam is one of twenty-five countries considered to possess a uniquely high level of biodiversity.
 This was noted in the country's National Environmental Condition Report in 2005.
 It is ranked 16th worldwide in biological diversity, being home to approximately 16% of the world's species.
 15,986 species of flora have been identified in the country, of which 10% are endemic.
 Vietnam's fauna includes 307 nematode species, 200 oligochaeta, 145 acarina, 113 springtails, 7,750 insects, 260 reptiles, and 120 amphibians.
-There are 840 birds and 310 mammals are found in Vietnam, of which 100 birds and 78 mammals are endemic.
+There are 840 birds and 310 mammals found in Vietnam, of which 100 birds and 78 mammals are endemic.
 Vietnam has two World Natural Heritage Sites—the Hạ Long Bay and Phong Nha-Kẻ Bàng National Park—together with nine biosphere reserves, including Cần Giờ Mangrove Forest, Cát Tiên, Cát Bà, Kiên Giang, the Red River Delta, Mekong Delta, Western Nghệ An, Cà Mau, and Cu Lao Cham Marine Park.

 Vietnam is also home to 1,438 species of freshwater microalgae, constituting 9.6% of all microalgae species, as well as 794 aquatic invertebrates and 2,458 species of sea fish.
 In recent years, 13 genera, 222 species, and 30 taxa of flora have been newly described in Vietnam.
-Six new mammal species, including the saola, giant muntjac and Tonkin snub-nosed monkey have also been discovered, along with one new bird species, the endangered Edwards's pheasant.
+Six new mammal species, including the saola, giant muntjac, and Tonkin snub-nosed monkey have also been discovered, along with one new bird species, the endangered Edwards's pheasant.
 In the late 1980s, a small population of Javan rhinoceros was found in Cát Tiên National Park.
 However, the last individual of the species in Vietnam was reportedly shot in 2010.
 In agricultural genetic diversity, Vietnam is one of the world's twelve original cultivar centres.
 The Vietnam National Cultivar Gene Bank preserves 12,300 cultivars of 115 species.
 The Vietnamese government spent US$49.07 million on the preservation of biodiversity in 2004 alone and has established 126 conservation areas, including 30 national parks.